 How do we focus on what matters?

 When was the last time you did something fully?
-Not thinking about the next thing to do.
-Not wondering who you might be meeting next.
-Not thinking through the next steps.
-Did something wholly, with acceptance.
+Not thinking about the next thing to do, nor wondering who you might be meeting next.
+Maybe not thinking through the next steps.
+When did you focus on what matters, wholly, with acceptance?

 There is always room for observation and acceptance

 As the clouds roared with anger, I suggested to myself perhaps there’s room here for observation and acceptance.
 It is a bit ridiculous to get upset about watching clouds form.

 What if we can remove resistance to our moment to moment experience?
 When I focus on observing, myself and others, I focus on what matters.
 I let go of my judgement and criticism.
 I break the cycle of habitual reactivity, and focus on what matters.

 So how?
 How do we focus on what matters?

 We focus on the real stuff by developing the courage to accept the present moment.
 You see, it’s the very essence of living purposefully and presently.
 When we do we make better decisions, we find the answers to our “what next for me” questions and we let go of our head-chatter.

 On the tennis court (and in life) it’s our ability to accept whatever ball is coming our way.
 To notice it, and make the adjustments to make the shot down the line.
 To make the right decisions.